Managing key multicasting through orthogonal systems: Introduction

+The protocol we are introducing presents some nice features that make it competitive, e.g. it requires just a single message per group, of affordable length, for every rekeying operation, the operations at the Key Server and the Client sides require low computational cost and the key storage requirements are minimal.

+The main idea behind the protocol is the use of orthogonal systems in vector spaces.
+Exploiting orthogonality comes probably as a natural tool in multicast applications, as this appears also e.g. in CDMA and \cite{wang}.
+How orthogonality is exploited here appears though to be new, and brings with it several advantages.
+In particular the scalars will play an important role in order to have fast rekey and reset operations and avoid involving large vectors to be replaced or generated.
+Moreover this structure will make the protocol not only agile and flexible, but also more robust and secure against all conceivable attacks, as will be shown later.

-In the next Section we describe a new protocol, analyse its security, and compare it with other existing protocols.
-In Section 3 we show that it can also be used for authentication between users.
-Sections 4 and 5 show an implementation of the protocol to prove that it is scalable and efficient.
+In the next Section we describe the new protocol, analyse its security, and compare it with other existing and aforementioned protocols.
+Section III demonstrates an efficient implementation of the protocol.